dwthymes/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-repo for data science course on coursera
+repository for data science course on coursera